FelixHenninger/lab.js/readme.md

   </small>
 </p>

-**`lab.js` is a toolkit for constructing browser-based online experiments in Javascript.** It vastly simplifies the construction of experiments by taking care of stimulus display and timing, response collection, and data storage.
-The library builds on the idea that experiments are constructed from individual *components*: The stimuli themselves, and sequences and loops that provide structure to the experiment.
+**`lab.js` is a tool for constructing browser-based studies** built for (but not limited to) the social and cognitive sciences.
+Studies can be assembled using a graphical builder, or through code.
+In either case, `lab.js` takes care of study presentation, response collection and data storage, while providing the greatest possible flexibility with regard to study design.

 [![Slack Status](https://slackin-nmbrcrnchrs.herokuapp.com/badge.svg)](https://slackin-nmbrcrnchrs.herokuapp.com/)
 [![Documentation Status](https://readthedocs.org/projects/labjs/badge/?version=latest)](http://labjs.readthedocs.io/en/latest/?badge=latest)